Anthropoid ceramic coffins: History

 The anthropoid clay coffins are generally believed to have been a product of the First Dynasty in Egypt that were gradually disseminated to other regions and peoples.
-They were one of several forms of burial utilized by Sumerians at Ur and the Egyptians.
-There is some disagreement about the social and economic associations of this form of burial among scholars, which can also be said to vary depending on the site.
+They were one of several forms of burial practised by Sumerians at Ur and the Egyptians.
+There is some disagreement about the social and economic associations of this form of burial among scholars.